2014 Honda Accord Plug-in

 2014 Honda Accord Plug-in Review

-The Accord Plug-in’s powertrain consists of a four-cylinder engine, electric motor and continuously variable transmission.
-Reviewers think the Accord Plug-in packs ample power when driving on a hill, pulling away from a stop or when passing other cars.
+The 2014 Accord Plug-in has a four-cylinder engine, an electric motor and an automatic transmission.
+Automotive journalists praise the Accord Plug-in for its excellent power on hills, from a stop and for highway passing maneuvers.
 Reviewers note that the powertrain is quiet, especially in electric-only driving.
 They’re a bit divided on the powertrain’s transition between power sources: some think the transition is flawless and others say it’s unrefined.
 The Accord Plug-in’s battery can be recharged in three hours on a standard outlet and the car can travel 13 miles on electric power alone.
 The Accord Plug-in gets 47/46 mpg city/highway in hybrid mode, and in electric-only driving, it gets 115 mpg-equivalent.
 These ratings are some of the best in the class.
 The Honda Accord Plug-in is praised for its competent handling, smooth ride and steady regenerative brakes.
 However, its steering is criticized for its numb, light feel.